 A purlin is defined as a horizontal structural member commonly used in roofing support systems.
 They are used to distribute loads from the roof itself to other members of the roof structure such as trusses and beams.
 Purlins can be made from timber, steel, or other materials.
-This calculator deals with light gauge/cold-formed sections such as C and Z sections.
+This Z and C Purlin Size Calculator deals with light gauge/cold-formed sections.

 Purlins are important members of structural engineering solutions as they are used to deal with loads including gravity loads, wind loads, and snow loads that the roof may be subject to.

 While purlins are most commonly found in roof support systems, they can also be used for other structural engineering purposes.
 These purposes can include:

 - Z and C Steel Section Purlins can be used on floors as joists or supports to transfer loads from the floor to the underlying load-bearing structural members.

 - Purlins can be used in walls, especially cladded walls to ensure loads are distrusted evenly across the wall.

 - Purlins can also be used in structures such as sheds, awnings, canopies, barns, and warehouses.

 While related purlin span tables and purlin load tables serve separate purposes in the structural design process.
 Purlin span tables are used to determine the maximum span of purlins based on the structure and design parameters.
 On the other hand, purlin load tables are used to determine the maximum load a purlin can support.
 Alternatively the SkyCiv Purlin Spacing Calculator can be used to calculate z and c purlin span.